flora515/sarcasm-project-report/README.md

 ## Dataset

-- short description of the datasets used in your project (highlight aspects that are particularly relevant to your work)

-We used xxx as the training dataset for fine-tuning the sarcasm detector.
-It contains a balanced number of labeled sarcastic and non-sarcastic comments. ...
+The data we used for fine-tuning a sarcasm detector was gathered by Mikhail Khodak, Nikunj Saunshi and Kiran Vodrahalli for their article ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
+It contains a balanced number of labeled sarcastic and non-sarcastic comments, with a total of 1,010,826 entries.
+The dataset, specifically the 'train-balanced-sarcasm.csv' file we worked with, can be accessed [here](https://www.kaggle.com/datasets/danofer/sarcasm/data) on Kaggle.

-We used the xxx dataset to detect sarcastic comments in it and analyze them further.
-It contains ...
+We detected and analyzed sarcasm in the previously unlabeled [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
+It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated 'too long; didn't read' (TLDR) summaries.

 ## Methods

 We fine-tuned RoBERTa (Sequence Classifier) on sarcasm detection, using our labeled training dataset.
-In order to evaluate its performance in detecting sarcasm, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
+In order to evaluate its performance, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
 We applied TF-IDF vectorization to find the most characteristic words that were used in the sarcastic comments compared to the non-sarcastic ones.
-In the linguistic analysis, we applied sentiment analysis to obtain the sentiment incongruity score for sarcastic and non-sarcastic comments and determined the punctuation density by xxx.
+In our linguistic analysis, we applied sentiment analysis to obtain the sentiment incongruity score for sarcastic and non-sarcastic comments and determined the punctuation density by xxx.
 For the topic modeling within the sarcastic comments, we used xxx to extract the sentence embeddings and determine their similarity, then we applied HDBSCAN clustering.

 ### Setup

-Outline the tools, software, and hardware environment, along with configurations used for conducting your experiments.
-Be sure to document the Python version and other dependencies clearly.
-Provide step-by-step instructions on how to recreate your environment, ensuring anyone can replicate your setup with ease:
+- Outline the tools, software, and hardware environment, along with configurations used for conducting your experiments
+- Be sure to document the Python version and other dependencies clearly
+- Provide step-by-step instructions on how to recreate your environment, ensuring anyone can replicate your setup with ease:

 ```bash
 conda create --name myenv python=<version>